you need to know it

 My friend Mary has long said that I have a tendency to develop a Stockholm-Syndrome-like empathy for the people I write about.
 But I don’t think that’s what was going on here.

 I think — before I blinked — I had an actual flash of insight.
-I think I finally stumbled upon a major piece of the puzzle of how it is that so many Republican women can so passionately claim that is someone they relate to.
+I think I finally stumbled upon a major piece of the puzzle of how it is that so many Republican women can so passionately claim that Sarah Palin is someone they relate to.
 (It’s worth noting that polls have definitively shown that John McCain’s Palin gambit has not paid off in attracting disgruntled Democratic women voters.)

 That the women who agree with Palin would also like her is not surprising.
 But the whole business of relating?
 That has remained mysterious for me.
 What, I’ve wondered, could the kinds of suburban moms I met, for example, at the McCain-Palin rally in Virginia, some of them former professionals with just two children apiece, one a former grad student making links between Palintology and the work of Homi Bhabha, have in common with a moose-killing Alaska frontierswoman with her five kids, five colleges and pastoral protection from witchcraft?